SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 ![](images/sqlauthentiction.png)

 4. You will get a login failure which will state: ***Your client IP address does not have access to the server.
-Sign in to an Azure Account and create a new firewall rule to enable access.***
+Sign in to an Azure Account and create a new firewall rule to enable access.*** We need to add firewall rule to allow access to Azure SQL Database from our machine.

 ![](images/firewallerror.png)

+### Task 3: Configure Azure SQL Database Firewall
+To provide access security, SQL Database controls access with Firewall rules that limit connectivity by IP address.
+You can choose to allow specific IPs for database access and also enable other Azure Services by just enabling Azure Service Access.
+Let us create firewall rules to enable access to the database.

-5. Then go back to your SQL Server **contososerv-suffix**.
+1. In Azure Portal, browse to your SQL Server **contososerv-suffix**.

 6. Select **Firewall and virtual networks**.
 Then select **ON** for **Allow Access to Azure Services** to enable firwall, then add fiirwall IP that ranges between the **Client IP address** you see in you sql server.

 ![](images/firewalladip.png)